aakriiti2504/Mission-To-Mars/README.md

 Web scraping is a method used by organizations worldwide to extract online data for analysis.
 Large co employ web scraping to assess their reputations or track their competitors' online presence.
 On a smaller scale, web scraping automates tedious tasks for personal projects.

 ![data-10-1-1-1-use-the-web-scraping-method-extract-into-mongo](https://user-images.githubusercontent.com/23488019/148616782-98d2d5ab-c80b-411d-8847-5f30d4a985ee.png)

+1. HTML is a coding language used for creating webpages.
+It’s built using specific tags and arranging them in a nested order, a bit like building blocks.

+2. Robin has decided to practice identifying specific data using Chrome Developer Tools (also known as DevTools).
+This tool allows developers to look at the structure of any webpage.

+3. Splinter
+Splinter is the tool that will automate our web browser as we begin scraping.
+This means that it will open the browser, visit a webpage, and then interact with it (such as logging in or searching for an item).

+4. MongoDB (Mongo for short) is a non-relational database that stores data in Binary JavaScript Object Notation (JSON), or BSON format.
+A Mongo database contains collections.
+These collections contain documents, and each document contains fields, and fields are where the data is stored.

+While Mongo and SQL are both databases, that's where the similarities end.
+They handle documents differently, the storage model isn't even close, and we even interact with them in very different ways.

+# Libraries installed :
+- Flask-PyMongo
+- html5lib (Used to parse HTML in Python)
+- lxml (Used to parse HTML in Python)
+- PyMongo
+- BeautifulSoup(bs4)
+- webdriver_manager
+- splinter